Yandex Cloud

 1. Open the yandex_appmetrika_cloud_case folder → Case_1.ipynb notebook.

-2. Paste data in the variables:
+2. Insert the data into the variables:

 4. View the intermediate results.